TritonSE/onboarding/writeup/Introduction.md

 ## Tools and technologies

 The engineering manager on each TSE project chooses its tech stack (programming languages and frameworks) before development starts.
 The **MERN stack** (MongoDB, Express, React, Node) is very popular in the industry, so it's been our most common stack historically and we'll use it for this todo list app too.
-Beyond that, we'll use **TypeScript** to write our actual code, **Jest** to test it, and **Git** to manage version history.
+Beyond that, we'll use **TypeScript** to write our actual code, **Vitest** to test it, and **Git** to manage version history.
 Expand the sections below to learn more about each piece of this tech stack.

 <details>
 <summary><strong>ℹ️ Definition: Frontend vs. backend</strong></summary>